People constantly ask me if a particular lender is good, bad, or should be avoided at all costs.

-The problem with the mortgage industry is that it’s very dynamic and complex, and as such, it’s very difficult to please everyone all of the time, even with the best of intentions.
+The problem with the mortgage industry is that it’s very regulated, dynamic, and complex, and as such, it’s very difficult to please everyone all of the time, even with the best of intentions.

 In other industries, such as the credit card industry for example, customer service reps can “make things right” if something goes wrong, usually just by pushing a button.

 You didn’t like our service?
 Okay, how about a $25 statement credit?

 The same goes for your cable company, who you have to call each month to ask for a billing adjustment after they attempt to gouge you.

 Aligning Expectations with Reality in the Mortgage Biz